Man overboard procedure mob and mayday emergency water abandon ship procedures.

 Conventional Man Overboard Recovery Drill

-The man overboard recovery drill for dinghies is taught for use in cruisers, requiring the boat to sail away from the casualty to gain sea room which has the risk of losing sight of the person.
-In rough conditions or at night, it is impossible to keep the casualty in sight among the waves.
+The man overboard drill procedure for dinghies is taught for use in cruisers, requiring the boat to sail away from the casualty to gain sea room which has the risk of losing sight of the person.
+In rough conditions or at night, it is impossible to keep the casualty in sight among the waves so adopt this method for recovery of persons from the water.

 - The boat is steered onto a beam reach for about ten boat-lengths.